 Misvaluation of Investment Options

 We study whether investment options are correctly priced.
-We build a real options model of optimal investment in the presence of demand uncertainty.
-We structurally estimate the model and classify stocks into undervalued and overvalued based on the difference between observed and model-implied firm values.
-A long-short strategy that buys undervalued and shorts overvalued stocks generates annualized alphas between 10% and 17%.
-This relation is only present in subsamples of firms with high proportions of investment options.
-We interpret these findings as evidence of misvaluation of investment options, leading to mispricing in equity markets that is gradually corrected over time.
+We build a real options model of optimal investment under uncertainty and structurally estimate it to classify stocks into undervalued and overvalued based on the difference between observed and model-implied firm values.
+A long-short strategy that buys most undervalued and shorts most overvalued stocks generates annualized alphas ranging from 10% to 17%.
+This relation is only present in subsamples of growth firms.
+We use a range of tests to determine whether this return differential is due to mispricing or a unique growth options risk.

 Keywords: Misvaluation, Investment Options, Optimal Investment, Demand Uncertainty, Future Returns, Structural Estimation